Whether you’re thinking of moving to the UK or you’ve arrived there already, at some point you’re going to need a bank account.

-Every bank has its own list of what documents are acceptable as proof of address.
-Broadly speaking, however, these include:
+Every bank has its own list of documents that are acceptable as proof of address.
+Broadly speaking, these include:

 If you’re in the UK to study, for example, many banks will accept a letter from your University’s admissions office confirming your address.